9th International Symposium on Display Holography (ISDH 2012)

 Call for Papers

-Abstract (300 words) submission deadline: extended to 15 February 2012 (as some authors have experienced technical problems with the submission system)
+Abstract (300 words) submission deadline: extended to 15 February 2012

 Notification of acceptance: 15 March 2012